How It All Started

 In 2018 Annemieke decided that the work of Kuaotunu Bird Rescue needed to be formalised via the establishment of a Charitable Trust, so that she could access more sustainable funding for the work she does.
 The Kuaotunu Bird Rescue Trust was formed in October 2019.

 We have had several volunteers come and go in the last 10 years.
-Currently we have 3 adult volunteers who come when needed.
+Currently we have 4 adult volunteers who come on separate days.

 Kuaotunu Bird Rescue loves working with young people who are keen to learn.